MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-hard-coded-link-translation.md

 Link translation is enabled for each application, so that you have control over the user experience at the per-app level.
 Turn on link translation for an app when you want the links *from* that app to be translated, not links *to* that app.

 For example, suppose that you have three applications published through Application Proxy that all link to each other: Benefits, Expenses, and Travel.
-There's a fourth app, Feedback, that isn't published through Application Proxy.
+There's a fourth app, Feedback that isn't published through Application Proxy.

 When you enable link translation for the Benefits app, the links to Expenses and Travel are redirected to the external URLs for those apps, but the link to Feedback is not redirected because there is no external URL.
 Links from Expenses and Travel back to Benefits don't work, because link translation has not been enabled for those two apps.